yapb/docs/docs/waypointing.rst

 ---------------------------

 One-way connections enable bots to walk from point A to point B, but not vice versa.
 They can be useful to make bots drop down a wall or a high crate, but prevent them from attempting to get up.
 Of course, there may be more places at which a 1-way connection can make sense, but that depends on the map.
 In game, 1-way connections will be visible from 2 waypoints, their start and their end waypoint.
 In order to show you the direction of 1-way connection, it will be shown in different colours depending on from which perspective you view it.
 Let's say you have a 1-way connection from point 1 to point 2.
-In this case, when you are standing at point 1, you will see :green:`the outgoing 1-way connection displayed in green` as you can see in the picture below.
+In this case, when you are standing at point 1, you will see the outgoing 1-way connection displayed in white as you can see in the picture below.

 .. figure:: images/outgoing_path.png
     :align: center

     An Outgoing 1-Way connection from right to left waypoint.

-The picture below shows the same two waypoints with the incoming connection (from left to right waypoint), The incoming 1-way connection displayed in white as you can see in the picture below.
+The picture below shows the same two waypoints with the incoming connection (from left to right waypoint), :teal:`The incoming 1-way connection displayed in teal` as you can see in the picture below.

 .. figure:: images/incoming_path.png
     :align: center

     An Incoming 1-Way connection from left to right waypoint.

-.. note:: If you created an :green:`outgoing path connection` from waypoint A to waypoint B, it will be displayed in green.
-And when you get to waypoint B, the path connection will turn white like an incoming path connection.
+.. note:: If you created an outgoing path connection from waypoint A to waypoint B, it will be displayed in white.
+And when you get to waypoint B, the path connection will turn teal like an incoming path connection.

 The fact that 1-way connection are shown from both involved points is a great feature.
 It makes spotting errors very easy and saves you the trouble of running around to check if there is a connection TO the point where you are standing.